When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What If You Could Live Forever?

-The Tuck family is immortal after drinking from the fountain of youth centuries ago.
-Now, Winnie has discovered their secret, and they must convince her not to drink from it.
+The Tuck family is immortal after drinking from a magical spring.
+When Winnie discovers their secret, they must convince her not to drink from it and expose them to the world.

 Product Specs